Sahim475/fixed-income-pricing-platform/docs/phase13_curve_fitting_design.md

 - Nelson-Siegel: grid search over `tau`, with linear least-squares estimation of beta coefficients for each candidate
 - Svensson: grid search over `(tau1, tau2)`, with linear least-squares estimation of beta coefficients for each candidate pair

-This fallback is slower and less flexible than full non-linear optimisation, but it keeps the feature operational and testable in a lightweight environment.

 ### 4.3 Initial Guesses

 The optimisation starts from sensible rate-curve heuristics: